Tools & Resources / Doctor Q&A

 How does FEIBA help patients with inhibitors?

 FEIBA is an effective treatment for hemophilia patients with inhibitors.
 When a patient has hemophilia with inhibitors, the most important thing is to stop bleeding.
 Everything else comes after that.

 How important is family support in dealing with inhibitors?

 Family communication is very important.
 Parents and children both feel more comfortable when they talk about the things they need to do.
 Also, kids who have hemophilia with inhibitors should spend time with peers and friends to keep from feeling alone.

 How can patients have an active life?

-I am an advocate of staying active.
+Staying active is important.
 Patients just have to learn what to expect.
 Kids can play sports like swimming and golf instead of wrestling or football.
-Fitness is helpful and good for all of us.
-Hiking and yoga are other examples of sports that can help you stay active while keeping your risk of bleeding low.
+Fitness is helpful and good for everyone.
+Hiking and yoga are other examples of sports that can help patients stay active while keeping the risk of bleeding low.
 Not all sports, games, and exercises are right for all people.
 Talk to your healthcare provider or nurse to find out which activities are better for you to engage in, and what special care you should take for certain sports or exercises.

 Want to find other types of support?
 Check out our Patient Stories section.